 CASE SUMMARY

-On October 25, 2021 a group of Oregon voters filed a petition with the Oregon Supreme Court challenging the Legislative Assembly's redistricting process and enacted legislative redistricting plans as violating several state redistricting statutes.
-Specifically, petitioners asserted the enacted legislative plans violated Oregon Revised Statutes § 188.010(2), which prohibits districts being drawn "for the purpose of favoring any political party, incumbent legislator, or other person," because the Legislative Assembly's new plans were based primarily on existing district lines, thereby favoring incumbents, and failed to consider non-partisan map proposals or public input on such proposals, thereby allowing them to achieve their intended partisan result.
-Similarly, petitioners alleged the Legislative Assembly violated the redistricting hearing requirements under Oregon Revised Statutes § 188.016 by holding only remote meetings and failing to accept public testimony on the legislative plans after they were proposed.
-The petitioners sought a judicial declaration that the state's enacted legislative plans and underlying enactment process violated Oregon law and a court order adopting the plaintiffs' court-submitted "Equitable Map Oregon" redistricting plan.
+On October 25, 2021, several Oregon voters filed a petition with the Oregon Supreme Court challenging the Legislative Assembly’s redistricting process and enacted legislative plans as violating various state redistricting statutes.
+Petitioners alleged the plans were drawn with the purpose of favoring incumbents in violation of § 188.010(2) because the enacted plans were based primarily on existing district lines, thereby favoring incumbents naturally, and the Legislative Assembly failed to consider non-partisan proposals or public input to achieve their intended partisan result.
+They also claimed the Legislative Assembly violated the redistricting hearing requirements under § 188.016 by holding only virtual meetings and not accepting public testimony on proposed plans.
+They sought a judicial declaration that the enacted legislative plans and underlying process were unlawful and a court order adopting the plaintiffs’ “Equitable Map Oregon” plan proposal.

 Related Case: Calderwood v.
 Oregon Legislative Assembly